project-codeflare/rayvens/README.md

 ```

 The `source >> comparator` expression implicitly produces a new stream of events
-derived from the source stream by invoking the ingest method of the comparator
+derived from the source stream by invoking the append method of the comparator
 instance onto each source event.
 This stream consists of the values returned by the
-ingest method excluding the None values.
+append method excluding the None values.
 In other words, the complete line of
 code is a shorthand for:
 ```
 implicit_stream = source >> comparator